aprilsourz/freelunch/README.md

 I started the project by writing user stories.
 I then drew wire frames and made an ERD.
 I wrote pseudocode for every feature.
 Through this process I was able to more accurately see complexity and strip down my plan to a mininum viable product.

 ## Building
 I built the back end application first.
 I worked on one resource at a time, referring to my user stories and pseudocode while creating each API endpoint.
-I tested each route with curL scripts.
+I tested each route with curl scripts.

 I implimented the ember app one feature at a time, breaking each feature into as many small steps as possible.
 Often writing out the steps and logic on paper before I began writing JavaScript.
 I implemented user authentication and authorization for two account types.
 The logical first step after that was to write the code to allow a recruiter to send an engineer a message.
 I then worked on the engineer's ability to respond.